Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

 The second letter

-In the second letter Ishigami attempts to engage with Yasuko.
-He starts with a tone of sympathetic understanding (or a pretence thereof) and an attempt to sound her out on what is happening.
-He explains that he is trying to help and, avoiding imperatives, warns her not to trust other people.
-Despite its disingenuousness, this may be the most natural-sounding of the four letters.
+The second letter attempts to engage with Yasuko, starting with a solicitous (almost wheedling) attempt to sound out what is happening.
+Ishigami/the stalker explains that he is trying to help and warns her not to trust other people.
+While the tone at the end becomes perceptibly stronger, Ishigami does not use an imperative.
+This may be the most natural-sounding of the four letters in Japanese.

-'Might you have some kind of problem?
+'Might you have some kind of worry?
 If so, I want you to tell me without reserve.
 It's for that purpose that I'm ringing you every evening.
 As for me, there is a lot of advice that I can give you.
 You can't trust other people.
 You shouldn't trust them.
-You need to listen only to me.'
+You should listen only to what I say.'

 Is something bothering you?
 If it is, please don't hesitate to tell me about it.
 That's why I call you every night, you know.
 There are many matters on which I could advise you.
 You can't trust anyone else.
 You shouldn't trust anyone else.
 Just me.

-- The first sentence in the Japanese is sympathetic, as though speaking person to person. あるんじゃないのか arun' ja nai no ka is relatively colloquial language.
-Depending on the tone of voice, the English translation ('Is something bothering you?') arguably sounds more querulous.
+- In Japanese, the first sentence speaks directly to Yasuko in a sympathetic way. あるんじゃないのか arun' ja nai no ka is colloquial language and softens the tone.
+Depending on the tone of voice, the blunt English translation ('Is something bothering you?') could be felt as querulous.

-- 話してほしい hanashite hoshii 'want you to tell me' makes a personal appeal to Yasuko to open up.
-Ishigami consciously avoids using his customary imperative なさい -nasai.
-The English uses a polite command ('please'), partly losing the attempt at intimacy.
+- 話してほしい hanashite hoshii 'want you to tell me' makes a personal appeal to Yasuko to open up, consciously avoiding the imperative なさい -nasai.
+The English partly loses the attempt at intimacy by using a polite command ('please').

-- In explaining his daily phone calls, Ishigami ends his sentence with んだ n' da, which indicates that this is an explanation of the previous statement.
-The English adds 'you know', which is more explicit and forthright, and carries the implication that Yasuko doesn't understand and needs to be told or reminded.
+- In explaining his daily phone calls (which Yasuko says she answered only once), Ishigami ends his sentence with んだ n' da, indicating that this explains the previous statement.
+This function is fulfilled by 'That's why... you know'.
+Depending on the intonation, 'you know' is stronger than an explanation; it implies that Yasuko doesn't understand and needs to be told or reminded.
+This also partially loses the sympathetic tone.

-- Ishigami cautions Yasuko against trusting other people, using expressions of strong advice rather than imperatives.
+- Ishigami cautions Yasuko against trusting other people, using expressions of strong advice.
 The English captures this, except for the last sentence:

 - Japanese: 信用してはいけない。私のいうことだけを聞いていればいい